wizroot-dev/xnew/README.md

     // ...
 });
 ```
-As shown above, setting a function as an argument of `xnew`, some useful features are available.
+The features of the node created by xnew is determined by the component function you set.
+In addition, as shown below, the node has some useful features by default.

 ## Example
 Before describing the specifications, let's look at a example.